 2. Pages vs Notes

-Moving on, since Notion offers an all-in-one workspace to work with, that supports multiple workspaces and collaboration features, it is a much better project management tool compared to Evernote.
-And, that multi-facet feature set also helps with personal use.
+Moving on, since Notion offers an all-in-one workspace to work with that supports multiple workspaces and collaboration features, it is a much better project management tool compared to Evernote.
+And that multi-facet feature set also helps with personal use.
 All your information in Notion resides on a page, and you can have as many pages in a workspace as you like.
 Moreover, you can also add nested pages (pages within pages) to create better notes or wikis on different topics.
 When compared with Evernote, this one ability single-handedly makes Notion a better choice for those looking to replace their traditional note-taking accessories with a digital equivalent.
-Since, unlike Notion, what you get to work on with Evernote is notes.
-And even though it offers almost all the essential types of inputs like tables, checkboxes, lists, etc., as Notion, it comes nowhere close to Notion’s prowess of building information banks and managing them.
+Since, unlike Notion, you get to work on with Evernote note.
+And even though it offers almost all the essential types of inputs like tables, checkboxes, lists, etc., as Notion, it comes nowhere close to Notion’s prowess in building information banks and managing them.
 Besides, you can group together all the similar kinds of notes under notebooks — which you can have as many as you need.

-Templates are default layouts that help you capture your thoughts or feed in information into different formats.
-So, in addition to using the editor to create different elements like tables, lists, checklists, and the likes, you can pick the default template to save the effort of creating them manually.
+Templates are default layouts that help you capture your thoughts or feed information into different formats.
+So, in addition to using the editor to create different elements like tables, lists, checklists, and the like, you can pick the default template to save the effort of creating them manually.
 Both Evernote and Notion are equally good in this regard, and you can get a template for pretty much any purpose you want on either app.
-To give you a quick rundown of what to expect, you can get templates for tracking the progress of a project, budgeting, tracking personal goals, keep a record of the syllabus, and a whole bunch of other uses.
+To give you a quick rundown of what to expect, you can get templates for tracking the progress of a project, budgeting, tracking personal goals, keeping a record of the syllabus, and a whole bunch of other uses.
 However, one advantage that Notion holds over Evernote is that it has community-made templates as well, which, as the name suggests, are templates made by other Notion users to help them meet their requirements.
-So, if you happen to have a requirement for a template that is not available in the traditional listing, you can check for the same on the community section to see if someone has created a custom one that meets your needs.
+So, if you happen to have a requirement for a Notion template that is not available in the traditional listing, you can check for the same on the community section to see if someone has created a custom one that meets your needs.

-Well, this one is more of an expert targeted feature.
+Well, this one is more of an expert-targeted feature.
 Basically, if you use various productivity/utility apps like Slack, IFTTT, Google Docs, Google Drive, etc., you can integrate them with Notion and Evernote to have a more unified experience and get more out of these apps.
 On this front, both services offer a pleasant and seamless experience with third-party apps.
-However, in comparison, Evernote supports a broader range of third-party services than Notion — likely because it has been around for fairly long.
+However, in comparison, Evernote supports a broader range of third-party services than Notion — likely because it has been around for a fairly long time.
 That said, more third-party integrations appear to be in the pipeline for Notion.
 So, if your current workflow has certain apps that you use often, you might need to check for their integration support with Notion in case you decide to make a switch.

 Although not the most significant factor when it comes to choosing an app, the search functionality is definitely a handy feature that can help you quickly find your notes (or pages) amidst a sea of gazillion notes.
 And the best part about it is that you can find a note by its contents.
-So, in case you do not remember the title of a note, but you have an idea of its content, you can input that into the search box to find the relevant results.
+So, in case you do not remember the title of a note but have an idea of its content, you can input that into the search box to find the relevant results.
 When pitted against each other, Evernote manages to offer a much better search experience by offering the ability to refine the search results using different parameters — something that Notion lacks.
 However, that is not to say that Notion does not pull up relevant results for your searches: it does that quickly and effectively, but unlike Evernote, it does not offer the filters to narrow down the results.